-The Bazaruto Archipelago is renowned as one of the world’s top snorkeling, diving and fishing destinations; it boasts year round warm waters, dazzling soft coral ridges and thousands of tropical fish species.
-And The Anantara Spa was crowned Mozambique’s Best Resort Spa 2016 in the World Spa Awards.
+The Bazaruto Archipelago is renowned as one of the world’s top snorkeling, diving and fishing destinations; it boasts year-round warm waters, dazzling soft coral ridges, and thousands of tropical fish species.
+The Anantara Spa was crowned Mozambique’s Best Resort Spa 2016 at the World Spa Awards.
 Can’t wait!

-After forty five minutes of ocean going, we arrived at the beautiful Anantara Bazaruto Resort and Spa.
-Guests also have the option of taking a helicopter ride to the destination which is a little quicker, but obviously more expensive.
-However, as I have good sea legs and actually really like boats, it’s an easy choice for me.
-And anyway the trip was very calm and pleasant on the cobalt blue Indian ocean.
+After forty-five minutes of ocean-going, we arrived at the beautiful Anantara Bazaruto Resort and Spa.
+Guests can also take a helicopter ride to the destination, which is a little quicker, but obviously more expensive.
+However, as I have good sea legs and really like boats, it’s an easy choice for me.
+And anyway, the trip was very calm and pleasant on the cobalt blue Indian Ocean.

 How To Get There

-Airlink is the Regional Feeder Airline that offers a wide network of regional and domestic flights within southern Africa and operates as a franchisee to SAA
+Airlink is a Regional Feeder Airline that offers a wide network of regional and domestic flights within Southern Africa and operates as a franchisee to SAA.

 Route Specific Information: Direct scheduled flights between Johannesburg and Vilanculos.
-As well as daily flights from Nelspruit to Vilanculos effective 7 August 2017, offering a same day bush and beach experience.
+As well as daily flights from Nelspruit to Vilanculos effective 7 August 2017, offering the same day bush and beach experience.

 Frequent Flyer Programme: Airlink is a member of South African Airways Loyalty programme -Voyager.